District of Columbia State Filing

 Q. What are the 1099 filing requirements for the state of the District of Columbia?

-A. The District of Columbia mandates filing 1099 if a payment other than wages or salaries is made to a DC resident individual in any calendar year.
+A. The District of Columbia mandates filing Form 1099, which must be submitted to report income of $600 or more or other payments subject to DC withholding, other than salaries or wages subject to withholding, paid to a DC resident individual in any calendar year.

 Q. What types of 1099 forms need to be filed with the District of Columbia?